 Line 9.
-Depletion

 See sections 613 and 613A for percentage depletion rates for natural deposits.
-Attach Form T, Forest Activities Schedules, if a deduction is taken for depletion of timber.
+Attach Form T (Timber), Forest Activities Schedules, if a deduction is taken for depletion of timber.

+Contributions to Deferred Compensation Plans

 Line 10.
-Contributions to Deferred Compensation Plans

 Employers who maintain pension, profit-sharing, or other funded deferred compensation plans are generally required to file Form 5500.
 This requirement applies whether or not the plan is qualified under the Code and whether or not a deduction is claimed for the current tax year.
 Section 6652(e) imposes a penalty for late filing of these forms.
 In addition, there is a penalty for overstating the pension plan deduction.
 See section 6662(f).

+Employee Benefit Programs

 Line 11.
-Employee Benefit Programs

 Enter the amount of contributions to employee benefit programs (such as insurance, health, and welfare programs) that aren't an incidental part of a deferred compensation plan included on Schedule A, Part II, line 10.

+Excess Exempt Expenses

 Line 12.
-Excess Exempt Expenses

-Enter the amount computed at Part VIII, line 7 (if applicable) on Part II, line 12.
+Enter the amount computed on Part VIII, line 7 (if applicable), on Part II, line 12.

+Excess Readership Costs

 Line 13.
-Excess Readership Costs

-Enter the amount computed at Part IX, line 8a (if applicable) on Part II. line 13.
+Enter the amount computed on Part IX, line 8a (if applicable), on Part II, line 13.

+Other Deductions

 Line 14.
-Other Deductions

 Enter on this line the deduction taken for amortization (see Form 4562) as well as other authorized deductions for which no space is provided on the return.
 Attach a statement listing the deductions claimed on this line.
 On each Schedule A, deduct only items directly connected with the unrelated trade or business for which income is reported on that Schedule A.

 Extraterritorial income exclusion.
-Complete Form 8873 and include the deduction from line 53 in other deductions reported on Part II, line 14.
+Complete Form 8873 and include the deduction from line 52 in other deductions reported on Part II, line 14.